 I have French books and English books and all French books are untranslated which means if you don’t speak French you can’t read them.
-But they’re still important to me -in fact they’re extremely important to me – so here’s a short presentation in case you’re interested.
+But they’re still important to me -in fact they’re extremely important to me – so here’s a short presentation of some of them (not all!) in case you’re interested.

 My first children’s book was published in 2010.
 Here’s a quick overview of the little family, with links to my French website: